chptr-one/ip-addr-counter/README.md

 https://ecwid-vgv-storage.s3.eu-central-1.amazonaws.com/ip_addresses.zip

 WARNING!
 This file is about 20 GB, and is unpacking approximately 120 GB.
-It consists of 8 billions lines with 1 billion unique line.
+It consists of 8 billions lines with 1 billion unique lines.

 ## Dependencies
 * Maven